Lotus (Christina Aguilera album): Critical reception

 In a positive review, AllMusic editor Stephen Thomas Erlewine wrote that Aguilera "feels comfortable in this familiar, slightly freshened territory".
 Simon Price of The Independent felt that the album's "best moments are its electro-pop numbers".
 Kitty Empire of The Observer characterized its subject matter as "wiffle of the highest order", but wrote that "one of the pleasures of Aguilera is that she can use polysyllables, even when talking the rot that fills women's mags".
 Although she criticized the album's "upbeat pop anthems", Melody Lau of Exclaim! found Aguilera to be "reinvigorated" and felt that she "shines most when she's direct, honest and vulnerable".
 Celina Murphy of Hot Press felt that Lotuss "safer" direction and Aguilera's "default mode" makes the album an improvement from Bionic.
 At the end of 2012, Lotus was ranked at number 17 on the list "20 Best Pop Albums of 2012" by Spin.
 In contrast, Entertainment Weekly named it the worst album of 2012.
+Fuse voted Lotus as one of the best albums of 2012.

-At the 2014 World Music Awards, Lotus was nominated for the Best Album award.
-In a retrospective review That Grape Juice called the album "criminally underrated", and noted that it was a "wholly enjoyable jukebox of jams" doomed by a "questionable marketing".
+At the 2014 World Music Awards, Lotus was nominated for the Best Album award; it was also nominated for Album of the Year at the 2013 Spetteguless Awards.
+In a retrospective review That Grape Juice called the album "criminally underrated", and noted that it was a "wholly enjoyable jukebox of jams" doomed by "questionable marketing".